 Forensic psychiatrists must be licensed as doctors in the state where they intend to practice, which includes passing all sections of the United States Medical Licensing Examination.
 The licensing process will vary from state to state, but will certainly include a background check in addition to verification of completion of an accredited medical program.

-Step 1: Earn an Undergraduate Degree (4 years)
+Step 1: Earn an Undergraduate Degree (Four Years)

 In the last years of high school, students should begin to research and apply to four-year institutions since medical school requires a minimum of a bachelor’s degree and admission can be quite competitive.